infor-cloud/m3-h5-sdk/cli/README-CLI.md

 3. Add `"sourceMap": true`
 4. Build with `odin build`

-### Example: Change SOHO theme
-1. Open `angular.json`
-2. Find references to `ids-enterprise/dist/css/light-theme.css` and replace it with the theme of your choice.

 ### Example: Remove SOHO languages
 All SOHO languages are included in the bundle by default.
 To reduce the size and load-time of your application, you can remove any languages that you do not want to support.
 1. Open `angular.json`